quentin29200/GettingStarted/README.md

 * add colors on certain types of value (color "yes" boolean value in green)
 * reverse the matrix (the products are displayed at the top instead of being displayed on the left side)

 In terms of web technology, it uses HTML5, CSS and Javascript.
 The solutions runs on any devices (cellphones, tablets, computers, etc ...).
-The procedure takes as input a comparison matrix, some configuration items an generates taticlly a set of HTML, CSS and Javascript files.
+The procedure takes as input a comparison matrix, some configuration items an generates tatically a set of HTML, CSS and Javascript files.
 The result is usable on any browser.

 ### 2. Result

+Since the beginning of the project, we had developed several things.
+Indeed, firstly we had created 2 classes : Param and DataStyle.
+Objects of Param class contains a collection of DataStyle.
+This class permits to get JSON data with information for the coloration of the text or the background notably, from a JSON file created by us.
+For one JSON file, there are several DataStyle created owned to this structure.
+Param also contains attributes for describe the matrix; if the name of the PCM is shown, or if the features's name are shown.
+Those classes are used in an other class, CSSExporter - the second point developed, for the generation of css files.
+CSSExporter use Genesis librairy too.

+Thirdly, we had developed HTMLExporterCustom, which looks like HTMLExporter, already in the project.
+Used for the generation of HTML file, and the creation of the matrix from OpenCompare.
+Param class is an attribute in this class.
+Param permits here to put some coloration on the matrix, and on specific data, and also to change the look of the matrix.
+Futhermore, the exportation is working, the CSS file and the HTML file are generated in an archive zip.

+Functions had been developed to change matrix's aspect.
+Now, there is the possibility to reverse the matrix, and the products are at the bottom of the matrix, and the features are on the left.
+The name of the matrix can be show or not.
+If the matrix is big, the user can show the feature at the bottom of it.
+We can applied a sort by increasing or decreasing order on feature.
+Still on features, but with products too, functions rangein and rangeout permits to show data in accordance with a gap or with an exact value.

 ### 3. License